manatee-project/manatee/README.md

 First, determine whether there are multiple developers deploying simultaneously in your environment.
 If yes, use the multiple users template, otherwise use the single user template.
 ```
 # multiple users
-cp .env.multiusers .env
+cp .env.multiusers env.bzl
 ```
 ```
 # single user
-cp .env.singleuser .env
+cp .env.singleuser env.bzl
 ```
-Edit the variables in `.env`.
-The `.env` file is the one that really takes effect, the other files are just templates.
+Edit the variables in `env.bzl`.
+The `env.bzl` file is the one that really takes effect, the other files are just templates.
 The double quotes around a variable name are needed.
 For example:
 ```
 env="dev"                        # the deployment environment
 username="mock developer name"   # the developer name